Bradley Roby: Pre-draft

-Following his sophomore season, Roby was projected to be a first or second round pick if he declared for the 2013 NFL draft, but instead returned for his junior season.
+Following his sophomore season, Roby was projected to be a first or second-round pick if he declared for the 2013 NFL draft, but instead returned for his junior season.
 He was invited to play in the Senior Bowl and 2014 East–West Shrine Game, but was unable to participate due to a knee injury.
 He participated at the NFL Scouting Combine and performed almost all of the positional and combined drills only skipping the three-cone drill.
 He finished third among all defensive backs in the 40-yard dash and tied for fifth in the short shuttle.
 On March 7, 2014, Roby performed at Ohio State's pro day, but chose to only perform coverage drills and chose to only run the three-cone drill after skipping it at the combine.
-He had pre-draft visits and held private workouts with multiple teams, including the San Diego Chargers, Pittsburgh Steelers, Buffalo Bills, and Detroit Lions..
+He had pre-draft visits and held private workouts with multiple teams, including the San Diego Chargers, Pittsburgh Steelers, Buffalo Bills, and Detroit Lions.
 During his pre-draft visits with the Cincinnati Bengals, Roby later claimed that they informed him they would select him at 24th overall with the expectation on Darqueze Dennard being unavailable at their position.
 This also took place prior to Roby's arrest.

-At the conclusion of the pre-draft process, NFL draft experts projected that Roby would be selected in the first or early second round of the 2014 NFL Drafrt.
+At the conclusion of the pre-draft process, NFL draft experts projected that Roby would be selected in the first or early second round of the 2014 NFL draft.
 NFL analyst Mike Mayock ranked Roby as the fourth best cornerback prospect in the draft.
 DraftScout.com had him ranked fifth amongst all cornerbacks.
 Sports Illustrated had Roby ranked as the seventh best cornerback prospect in the draft.
-On April 20, 2014, 18 days before the 2014 NFL Draft, Columbus Police responded to a 911 call and upon arriving to the scene in downtown Columbus, they found Roby apparently passed out behind the wheel of his Dodge Charger.
+On April 20, 2014, 18 days before the 2014 NFL draft, Columbus Police responded to a 911 call and upon arriving to the scene in downtown Columbus, they found Roby apparently passed out behind the wheel of his Dodge Charger.
 He was arrested by Columbus Police and charged for an OVI (See Personal life).
 On April 29, 2014, Roby plead guilty in Franklin County Court to an amended charge of physical control of a motor vehicle while under the influence of drugs or alcohol.